-The Pension Fund accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the Code).
+The Pension Fund accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code).
 On issues where there is no clear guidance in the Code, reference has been made under the hierarchy of standards to Financial Reports of Pension Schemes: a Statement of Recommended Practice 2015 (the Pensions SORP) or to individual International Acccounting Standards (IAS).
+Disclosures required by IFRS 9 and 15 have been reflected in the accounts where material.
 Disclosures in the Pension Fund accounts have been limited to those required by the Code.
+Paragraph 3.3.1.2 of the Code requires disclosure of any accounting standards issued but not yet adopted.
+No such accounting standards have been identified for 2018/19.